Native Americans

 What was the role of the band's council in Native American tribes?

-The band's council would advise the chief in order to help him make decisions.
+The band's would advise the chief in order to help him make decisions.

 What are the names of some famous Native American chiefs?